ballanki204/TheNexUs-main/README.md

 ## Features

+- **Logo Animation**: Interactive logo that starts black and white, changes to colorful gradient on hover, with title appearing smoothly.
 - **Homepage**: Hero section with key highlights and navigation (Contact form removed).
   - **Our Services**: Software Development and Digital Marketing.
   - **Our Products**: Plant Marketplace and Safety & HIRA App.